 Year in Review: Our Experiences

-We had a wonderful year travelling to our partner communities and speaking with teachers, Elders, Knowledge Keepers, and students.
-As we prepare for the end of the school year, we wanted to share some of our experiences.
+We had a wonderful year travelling to our partner communities and speaking with educators, Elders, Knowledge Keepers, and learners.
+As we prepare for the end of the school year, we want to share some of our experiences.

-We would like to thank everyone who worked with us this year to bring Learning Bird into their schools and to create culturally relevant digital resources for students and community members alike.
-We hope to see you all again next year and to continue to help support your goals of offering your students engaging learning experiences.
+We want to thank everyone who worked with us this year, bringing Learning Bird into their schools, and creating culturally relevant digital resources for learners and community members.
+We hope to see you all again next year and continue supporting your goals to offer your learners engaging learning experiences.

-If you are interested in working with us next year, reach out to us at email@example.com or 1-888-844-9022 to discuss a project that will work for you.
+If you are interested in working with us next year, you can reach us at email@example.com or 1-888-844-9022 to discuss a project that will work for you.